NikLeberg/DiCoS_ACOPOStrak/Logical/Libraries/McAcpTrak/McAcpTrak.typ

 	McAcpTrakAsmErrorInfoType : STRUCT
-		Reason : McAcpTrakAsmErrorReasonEnum; (*reason for the error*) EncdiffErrorInfo : McAcpTrakAsmErrorEncdiffInfoType; (*information about a encoder discrepancy error*) GripperErrorInfo : McAcpTrakAsmErrorGripperInfoType; (*information about a error where no gripper could be allocated*) SegmentErrorInfo : McAcpTrakAsmErrorSegmentInfoType; (*information about a segment error*) END_STRUCT;
+		Reason : McAcpTrakAsmErrorReasonEnum; (*reason for the error*) EncdiffErrorInfo : McAcpTrakAsmErrorEncdiffInfoType; (*information about an encoder discrepancy error*) GripperErrorInfo : McAcpTrakAsmErrorGripperInfoType; (*information about an error where no gripper could be allocated*) SegmentErrorInfo : McAcpTrakAsmErrorSegmentInfoType; (*information about a segment error*) END_STRUCT;